-- Expected prepayment rates are derived from historical client prepayment trends after being adjusted to reflect current conditions. - The probabilities of defaults and loss severities of commercial assets derived from historical data and collection performance are adjusted according to the current conditions. - Risk adjusted spreads are derived from historical defaults and prepayment trends are adjusted to reflect the current conditions. - Transaction costs are derived from historical trends after being adjusted to reflect the current conditions.
+- Expected early payment rates are derived from historical client early payment trends after being adjusted to reflect current conditions. - The probabilities of defaults and loss severities of commercial assets derived from historical data and collection performance are adjusted according to the current conditions. - Risk adjusted spreads are derived from historical defaults and prepayment trends are adjusted to reflect the current conditions. - Transaction costs are derived from historical trends after being adjusted to reflect the current conditions.

-Although the Group believes that its estimates of fair value are appropriate the use of different methodologies or assumptions could lead to
+Although the Group believes that its estimates of fair value are appropriate the use of different methodologies or assumptions could lead to different measurements of fair value.

-Contact Financial Holding (S.A.E) (Sarwa Capital Holding for Financial Investments previously) Notes to the Consolidated Financial Statements for the period ended on March 31, 2021
+Contact Financial Holding (S.A.E) (Sarwa Capital Holding for Financial Investments previously) Notes to the Consolidated Financial Statements for the period ended on June 30, 2021